Claudiu Niculescu: Dinamo and Universitatea Cluj

 In 2009 he returned for a third spell at Dinamo which lasted one and a half years.
-During this period he helped the club fulfill "The wonder from Liberec" by winning with 3–0 the away game against Slovan Liberec, as the first leg was lost with the same score, qualifying after the penalty shoot-out to the group stage of the 2009–10 Europa League.
+During this period, Niculescu helped the club achieve what was dubbed "The wonder from Liberec" by winning the away game 3–0 against Slovan Liberec to force a penalty shoot-out after losing the first leg by the same score, ultimately qualifying for the 2009–10 Europa League group stage.
 With 43 games and 18 goals scored for Dinamo in European matches, Niculescu is the player with the most appearances and top scorer in European competitions for the club.

 In the summer of 2010 he joined Universitatea Cluj.
 The highlights of this period were a brace in a 4–3 victory over his former team, Dinamo, then another goal against them in a 2–1 win, and he also scored a goal directly from a corner kick in a 1–1 draw against Astra Ploiești.
 He made his last Liga I appearance on 12 March 2012, playing for "U" Cluj in a 1–0 home loss to Steaua, totaling 326 matches with 156 goals in the competition.
 Niculescu was a striker skilled in free kicks, being nicknamed "Lunetistul" (The Sniper) by the Romanian press.